sourcefrog/cargo-mutants/README.md

   I suggest you don't statically deny warnings in your source code, but rather set `RUSTFLAGS` when you do want to check this.

+* Anything you can do to make the `cargo build` and `cargo test` suite faster will have a multiplicative effect on `cargo mutants` run time, and of course will also make normal development more pleasant.
+There's lots of good advice on the web.

+### Hard-to-test cases

+Some functions don't cause a test suite failure if emptied, but also cannot be removed.
+For example, functions to do with managing caches or that have other performance side effects.

+Ideally, these should be tested, but doing so in a way that's not flaky can be difficult. cargo-mutants can help in a few ways:

+* It helps to at least highlight to the developer that the function is not covered by tests, and so should perhaps be treated with extra care, or tested manually.
+* A `#[mutants::skip]` annotation can be added to suppress warnings and explain the decision.
+* Sometimes these effects can be tested by making the side-effect observable with, for example, a counter of the number of memory allocations or cache misses/hits.

 ## Goals

 **The overall goal for cargo-mutants is: when run on an arbitrary Rust source tree where